Ground Beef Stroganoff Casserole (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Ground Beef Stroganoff Casserole is suitable for low-carb, Keto, and low-glycemic diets.
 If you use reduced fat dairy and low-fat ground beef it could be approved for the original South Beach Diet, although it’s probably a once-in-a-while treat for South Beach due to the amount of fat.

 Find More Recipes Like This One:

 Use Casserole Recipes to find more recipes like this one!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.